gvwilson/thirdbit/src/fiction/arecibo/index.md

 "The Arecibo Radio Observatory was completed in 1963.
 It was 305 meters in diameter and made out of 38,778 perforated aluminum panels.
 It collapsed on Dec 1, 2020 after years of under-funding.
-Plans to build a new instrument on the site were shelved after Hurricane 2031-B21 destroyed the remainder of the site."
+Plans to build a new instrument on the site were shelved after Hurricane 2031-B21."

 The voice pauses.
 Music starts,